SlimClaw: A Personal AI Assistant You Can Set Up in 5 Minutes

 Requirements: Python 3.11+, Docker, macOS or Linux.
 The setup wizard handles everything else.

 If you're running OpenClaw or NanoClaw and want something lighter, or if you tried nanobot and want container isolation, SlimClaw sits in between.
-It's ~4,700 lines of Python, 6 dependencies, and a setup flow that doesn't assume you have an AI IDE installed.
+It's ~4,900 lines of Python, 6 dependencies, a modular app system that any LLM can extend, and a setup flow that doesn't assume you have an AI IDE installed.